 Knuckles Mountain Range (Hike)

-Continue on a rigorous full day trek through the Knuckles region.
-After winding through the forests and hillsides, perhaps stopping at villages along the way.
-Climb Manigala Rock where views of the valley below and adjacent peaks await.
+Today you’ll head out on a rigorous full day trek, the Manigala Trek, through the Knuckles region.
+Head out after breakfast and wind your way through forests and hillsides, perhaps stopping at villages along the way.
+Enjoy lunch by the river and climb Manigala Rock where views of the valley below and adjacent peaks await.

-Begin your hike out of Knuckles National Park (3 hours) before transferring to Kandy (2 hours).
+Start your day with a morning hike to Mini World’s End (approximately 3 hours), before transferring to Kandy (approximately 2 hours).
 Lying in the hills of the Kandy plateau, this major city previously served as the last capital of the ancient kings’ era of Sri Lanka.
 Spend the rest of the day relaxing here – maybe find a spot by the scenic lake in the centre of town and while away the afternoon.

 Today we visit the golden roofed Temple of the Sacred Tooth Relic.
 Housed inside, the relic of the tooth of the Buddha has played an important role in local politics due to the belief that whoever holds the relic holds governance of the country.
 It’s because of both the temple and Kandy’s status as the last city of the Sri Lankan Kings that Kandy stands as a UNESCO World Heritage site.
 Afterwards, enjoy the rest of the day with free exploration of the city.

-Take a scenic train journey to Hatton today (approx 3 hours).
-After arriving, continue on a mountain bike ride through the area.
-Pass by the vast tea estates lying in the flowing hills, dotted with few trees which stand like beacons over the plantations below.
-After roaming around the idyllic countryside, consider taking the hike up Adam’s Peak.
-The peak itself is often visited by pilgrims who climb a candle lit trail to the top in the evenings, passing shrines and food stalls along the way.
+Take a scenic train journey to Hatton today (approximately 3 hours).
+After arriving, cycle from the train station to your hotel via Norton Bridge.
+Enjoy the passing scenery of vast tea estates lying in the flowing hills, dotted with trees.
+After arriving at your hotel, you can choose to hike up to Adam’s Peak.
+The peak is often visited by pilgrims who climb a candle lit trail in the evening, passing shrines and food stalls along the way.

-Continue on your kayak adventure before arriving at Kalutara, where the river meets the sea.
+Depart your campsite after breakfast and set out on the final leg of your kayak adventure, arriving at Kalutara, where the river meets the sea, at approximately 11am.
 Once an important trading centre for spices, the town’s name is derived from the Kaluganga River and was temporarily made the capital by order of a South Indian prince.
-After a little bit of time looking over the beautiful beaches, board your private vehicle and depart to Mount Lavinia for the next stage of your journey (approx 1 hour).
+After a little bit of time looking over the beautiful beaches, board your private vehicle and depart to Mount Lavinia (approximately 1 hour).

 Located 15 kilometres (9 miles) from the Colombo city centre, Mount Lavinia is a suburb renowned for its “Golden Mile” of beaches.
 It’s one of the most liberal areas of Sri Lanka and plays host to the island’s annual Gay Pride and Rainbow Kite festival since 2005.
 With a free day to relax on the beach, wash yourself off after a big haul of physical exercise and calm your muscles down.
 Consider taking on an optional yoga class to knock off any extra tension, or even say goodbye to your fellow adventurers over a group meal, if you choose to do so.